Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 Therefore no associations at the group-level implies no link between two variables in all idiographic networks, but patterns in observed correlations at the group-level can have many different patterns at the individual-level.
 Therefore homogeneous data is not necessarily required and suggests a reconciliation of the idiographic and nomothetic approaches in network psychometrics \parencite{Marsman.2023.IdiographicIsing}.

-\paragraph{Divide and Color Model + Time Series extension} Since in practice $Z_R$ in Equation (\ref{eq_10.1}) is difficult to evaluate, other models for the latent topologies can be considered as well, when the ER model is used, the essential connection between idiographic network links and cross-sectional correlations remains, but $p(\bm{x})$ in (\ref{eq_10}) is no longer an IM but a \textit{Divide and Color Model} \parencite{Steif.2019.DivideColor, Marsman.2023.IdiographicIsing}.
+Since in practice $Z_R$ in Equation (\ref{eq_10.1}) is difficult to evaluate, other models for the latent topologies can be considered as well, when the ER model is used, the essential connection between idiographic network links and cross-sectional correlations remains, but $p(\bm{x})$ in (\ref{eq_10}) is no longer an IM but a \textit{Divide and Color Model} \parencite{Steif.2019.DivideColor, Marsman.2023.IdiographicIsing}.
 The encompassing network model can be further extended into the time-series domain by modeling the transition of idiographic topologies into different states with a HMM \parencite{Failenschmid.2023.TimeIsing}.

 \paragraph{PGMs --- Random Graph Models (Graph Theory)} This presents an interesting formal relation between PGMs and Random Graph models from Graph Theory usually applied in \textbf{Network Science} \parencite{Newman.2003.NetworkScience, Coscia.2025}.
 These are research fields that have to a large extent developed independent from each other, which makes it sometimes unclear how they relate \parencite{Hidalgo.2016, Iniguez.2020, Sweet.2025}.
 This is an issue illustrated by the common use of node centrality measures for quantifying relative importance of nodes in network psychometrics \parencite{Borsboom.2021.NetworkPsychometrics}, which has been criticized because these centrality measures were initially proposed for (unweighted) random graph models \parencite{Bringmann.2019.Centrality, Spiller.2020.Centrality, Hallquist.2021.Centraility}.
-But they could conceivably be applied to weighted networks as well \parencite{Opsahl.2010} and due to this relation therefore also to PGMs such as the IM or GGM.
+But they could conceivably be applied to weighted networks as well \parencite{Opsahl.2010.Centrality} and due to this relation therefore also to PGMs such as the IM or GGM.